 The story of the Diocese of Salford is one of rising industrialisation, immigration and universal educational provision.
 Its expansion runs parallel with the population growth in the region.
 The first 50 years of its existence saw the number of Catholics in the Diocese increase by almost 90%.

 A new century brought with it doctrinal and social change both from governments at home and from the Vatican.
 Major landmarks in 20th and 21st Century Catholic British history such as the 1944 Education Act and the Second Vatican Council would have a considerable impact on life in the Diocese and its future.

-Although this article will focus on the history of the Diocese since its establishment in 1850, Catholicism in area has a long and complex history.
+Although this page focuses on the history of the diocese since its establishment in 1850, Catholicism in area has a long and complex history.
 Several significant local families held on to their faith during the reformation and this helps explain why we have so many local names who have been remembered as Martyrs.
 Extend the drop down menu to find out more.

 The Diocese of Salford celebrates its birthday each year on 29th September.
 That was the date in 1850 when Pope Pius IX signed a decree re-establishing Catholic dioceses in England and Wales.